tldr-pages/tldr/pages.it/common/cmark.md

 `cmark --to html {{file.md}}`

-- Converti in latex da standard input:
+- Converti in LaTeX da standard input:

 `cmark --to latex`